-The presence of magnetic material near the air-core transformer could also adversely affect its performance.
-The presence of material with permeability other than $\mu_0$ near the core will influence the flux patterns and may change the inductances in the transformer.
-Fig. 13 shows the effect of magnetic material (type 3F3) when it is placed next to a device under test in the test setup in Fig. 7.
-In this case the transformer used is a 1 turn by 1 turn center-tapped transformer with radius 325 mils (~8.3 mm) and a trace width of 100 mils (2.54 mm).
+It is reasonable to expect that the presence of magnetic material near the air-core transformer could also adversely affect its performance.
+The presence of material with permeability other than μ_0 near the core will influence the flux patterns and may change the inductances in the transformer.
+Fig. 15 shows the effect of magnetic material (type 3F3) when it is placed next to a device under test in the test setup in Fig. 7.
+In this case the transformer used is a 1 turn by 1 turn center-tapped transformer with radius 325 mils (\sim 8.3 mm) and a trace width of 100 mils (2.54 mm).
 The figure shows that the performance of the transformer is only affected when the magnetic material is placed over the windings and that the amount of influence is related to the distance the magnetic material is from the board.
 The conclusion of this empirical test is that having magnetic material on the same board and close to the capacitor and windings is not an issue, as long as the material does not impinge directly on the transformer.
+Also, if the system is placed near other boards (e.g., in a rack) some spacing [in this case 200 mils (\sim 5 mm)] is needed if magnetic material will be positioned directly below the air-core transformer.
+Based on these results, we do not anticipate that this issue poses a significant problem.

-Fig. 13 The effects of magnetic material on the performance of inductance cancellation.
+Fig. 15.
+Effects of magnetic material on the performance of inductance cancellation.
 Signal a shows the performance of a capacitor with no inductance cancellation windings, while signal b shows the performance with cancellation.
 When a ferrite core is placed adjacent to the capacitor and air-core windings there is not much change (c).
 The maximum amount of interference occurs when the core impinges directly on the windings.
-When the core is approximately 100 mils from the coils (d) the performance drops.
+When the core is approximately 100 mils from the board, directly over the coils (d) the performance drops.
 When the core is placed directly over the windings, inductance cancellation is completely ineffective (e).